-- a. outline the investment decision making process and explain how investment decisions are linked to shareholder value; - b. appraise an investment from information supplied, taking account of relevant cash flows, inflation and tax; - c. calculate and examine the sensitivity of an investment decision to changes in the input factors; - d. discuss how the interpretation of results from an investment appraisal can be influenced by an assessment of risk, including the impact of data analytics on that risk assessment; - e. explain how the results of the appraisal of projects are affected by the accuracy of the data on which they are based and strategic factors (such as real options) which could not be included in the computational analysis; - f. identify in the business and financial environment factors that may affect investment in a different country; - g. calculate the optimal investment plan when capital is restricted; - h. recommend and justify a course of action which is based upon the results of an investment appraisal and consideration of relevant non-financial factors such as sustainability and which takes account of the limitations of the techniques being used; and - i. describe options for reconstruction eg, merger, takeover, spin-off, purchase of own shares and calculate the value of minority and majority shareholdings in traditional and new technology businesses using income and asset based approaches; and - j. organise, structure and assimilate data in appropriate ways, using available statistical tools, data analysis and spreadsheets, to support business decisions.
+- a. outline the investment decision making process and explain how investment decisions are linked to shareholder value: - b. appraise an investment from information supplied, taking account of relevant cash flows, inflation and tax; - c. calculate and examine the sensitivity of an investment decision to changes in the input factors; - d. discuss how the interpretation of results from an investment appraisal can be influenced by an assessment of risk, including the impact of data analytics and sustainability issues on that risk assessment; - e. explain how the results of the appraisal of projects are affected by the accuracy of the data on which they are based and strategic factors (such as real options and sustainability issues) which could not be included in the computational analysis; - f. identify in the business and financial environment factors that may affect investment in a different country; - g. calculate the optimal investment plan when capital is restricted; - h. recommend and justify a course of action which is based upon the results of an investment appraisal and consideration of relevant non-financial factors such as sustainability and which takes account of the limitations of the techniques being used; and - i. describe options for reconstruction eg, merger, takeover, spin-off, purchase of own shares and calculate the value of minority and majority shareholdings in traditional and new technology businesses using income and asset based approaches; and - j. organise, structure and assimilate data in appropriate ways, using available statistical tools, data analysis and spreadsheets, to support business decisions.

-Understand the situation and the requirements

-- Demonstrate understanding of the business context - Recognise new and complex ideas within a scenario - Identify the needs of customers and clients - Explain different stakeholder perspectives and interests - Identify risks within a scenario - Identify elements of uncertainty within a scenario - Explain ethical issues within given scenarios
+Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Recognise new and complex ideas within a scenario Identify the needs of customers and clients Explain different stakeholder perspectives and interests Identify risks within a scenario Identify elements of uncertainty within a scenario Explain ethical and sustainability issues within Interpret information provided in various formats Evaluate the relevance of information provided Filter information provided to identify critical facts Identify business, financial and sustainability issues from a scenario Prioritise key issues Work effectively within time constraints Operate to a brief in a given scenario given scenarios